How to Pass the 911 Dispatcher (Criticall) Test? – A Complete Prep Guide with Practice Questions & Answers

-Are you interested in going into the fields of emergency response, law enforcement, or criminal justice?
-If so, becoming a 911 dispatcher is the perfect job whether you are hoping to gain experience in working with the public in this way or if you plan to work in dispatching as your career.
+Are you interested in going into the fields of emergency medical service, law enforcement, or criminal justice?
+If so, becoming a 911 dispatcher is the perfect job for you.
+You can gain experience by being an important part of public safety.

 What Is the Criticall Test?